4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-heroku.md

     return render_template('index.html')
 ```

-The index() view function returns the result of invoking render_template() with index.html as an argument; this instructs render_template() to look for a file named index.html in the templates folder.
+The `index()` view function returns the result of invoking `render_template()` with `index.html` as an argument; this instructs `render_template()` to look for a file named `index.html` in the `templates` folder.
 The folder and file do not exist yet, and you will receive an error if you run the application at this point.
 You are going to run it anyway, so that you are familiar with this commonly encountered exception.
 You will then resolve it by creating the necessary folder and file.

 Save the file and close it.

-Stop the development server on your other terminal running the hello application with CTRL+C.
+Stop the development server on your other terminal running the hello application with `Ctrl + c`.

 Before running the application, be sure to correctly specify the value for the FLASK_APP environment variable, since you are not using the hello application now.